all-the-data/awesome-data-hoarding/README.md

 # awesome-data-hoarding

-A collection of code and tools for scraping, hoarding, organising and browsing data
+A single-page cheat sheet of commands and tools for scraping, saving, hoarding, archiving, collecting, organising and browsing data.

 Inspired by Reddit's /r/DataHoarder